Exit Options for Foreign Investors in Bangladesh

 After ceasing operations and obtaining final tax clearance, the company must formally apply to cancel its Taxpayer's Identification Number (TIN) and Business Identification Number (BIN) under the Value Added Tax and Supplementary Duty Act, 2012.

-The Guidelines for Foreign Exchange Transactions (FEG) are paramount for any exit involving foreign investors.
-Authorized Dealer (AD) banks play a key role in ensuring compliance.
+The Guidelines for Foreign Exchange Transactions (FEG, Chapter 9) are paramount for any exit involving foreign investors.

-- Repatriation of Proceeds: AD banks can remit net sale proceeds of shares without prior BB approval, provided they have verified compliance with all formalities, including evidence of payment of Capital Gains Tax.
+- Repatriation of Proceeds: AD banks can remit net sale proceeds of shares after verifying compliance, including Capital Gains Tax payment.

-- Valuation Compliance: For share transfers between residents and non-residents, the share price must be determined by a valuation that adheres to the methods prescribed by Bangladesh Bank, primarily Net Asset Value (NAV).
+- Valuation Compliance: For share transfers, the share price must be determined by a valuation adhering to BB methods (primarily NAV).

-- Mandatory Reporting: All foreign currency transactions related to share transfers must be reported to Bangladesh Bank's Foreign Exchange Operation Department (FEOD) by the AD banks using prescribed forms.
+- Mandatory Reporting: All foreign currency transactions must be reported to Bangladesh Bank's FEOD using prescribed forms.

 How LegalSeba LLP Can Assist Your Exit Strategy